Embedding cyclic information-theoretic structures in acyclic spacetimes: no-go results for indefinite causality

-It follows from Lemma~\ref{lemma: fine_graining2} that any set of spacetime regions can be fine-grained such that the order relation $\xrightarrow[]{R}$ acts as a partial order over the fine-grained set of regions.
-The most fine-grained description is in terms of individual spacetime locations, in which case $\xrightarrow[]{R}$ reduces to the spacetime partial order $\prec$, and we immediately have Corollary~\ref{corollary: localisation} for this extreme case.
-But often, we do not need to fine-grain all the way to single spacetime locations to reduce $\xrightarrow[]{R}$ to a partial order and the above theorem is therefore more general, and still allows for systems to be delocalised in spacetime.
+A special case of an embedding that respects condition 3 is one which assigns to each system $S$ of the network $\mathfrak{N}_{\mathcal{W},N}$ a single spacetime location $\cE(S)\in \cT$, since the region causal in this case is a subgraph of $\cT$ which will be acyclic since $\cT$ is a poset.
+This gives the following corrollary regarding the impossibility of perfectly localising systems in the spacetime.

-\begin{corollary}[Spacetime localisation] For every process $\hat{W}$ that is not a fixed order process, it is impossible to implement the corresponding network $\hat{P}_{\hat{W},\mathcal{M}}$ in a fixed spacetime without violating relativistic causality through an embedding that localises all the in/output systems in the spacetime. \end{corollary}
+\begin{restatable}{corollary}{STLocalisation}[Spacetime localisation] For every non-fixed order process $\mathcal{W}$, it is impossible to implement the corresponding network $\mathfrak{N}_{\mathcal{W},N}$ in a fixed spacetime consistently with relativistic causality, through an embedding that localises all the in/output systems in the spacetime. \end{restatable}

-Note that all the above statements hold irrespective of the choice of reference frame used to describe the spacetime, since they only depend on the order relation between spacetime points which is an agent/frame independent notion according to Definition~\ref{def: Spacetime}.
+All the above statements hold irrespective of the choice of reference frame used to describe the spacetime, since they only depend on the order relation between spacetime points which is an agent/frame independent notion according to Definition~\ref{def: spacetime} (as is the case also in special relativity theory).
 We can also obtain a frame-dependent statement by considering the spatial and temporal coordinates of all the spacetime locations from the perspective of a single agent.
 For this, we must first add some more structure to our definition of spacetime to include details about spacetime co-ordinates.